Zach McKinstry Preview, Player Props: Tigers vs. Guardians

 Zach McKinstry At The Plate

-- McKinstry is batting .230 with 21 doubles, four triples, eight home runs and 43 walks.
+- McKinstry is batting .230 with 21 doubles, four triples, nine home runs and 43 walks.

-- McKinstry will look to extend his four-game hitting streak.
-He's batting .263 in his last outings.
+- McKinstry enters this game on a five-game hitting streak.
+In his last games, he's hitting .300 with one homer.

-- In 26 games this season (18.2%), McKinstry has picked up an RBI, and in six of those games (4.2%) he had two or more.
-He has also driven home three or more of his team's runs in one contest.
+- McKinstry has had at least one RBI in 18.8% of his games this season (27 of 144), with two or more RBI seven times (4.9%).
+He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.